 “Life is not about significant details, illuminated a flash, fixed forever.
 Photographs are.”

 I am sure you can think back to a lingering childhood memory that may, on closer inspection, turn out to be a photograph.
-When I think of Table Mountain, I do not see Table Mountain from a street, or from a partial side angle.
+When I think of Table Mountain, I do not see Table Mountain partially visible from a street corner.
 I see an idyllic aerial view.

 Photos change travel and tourism